guyogev/express_passport_jwt_blog_post/README.md

 JSON Web Token is a self-contained way for securely transmitting information between parties as a JSON object.

-Since JWT can encode users data, is a great way to handle API authentication & authorization.
+Since JWT can encode users data, its a great way to handle API authentication & authorization.
 However, JWT are stateless, so we can't use standard Sessions.
 But don't despair, with a little bit of configuration, we can manage all our authentication & authorization requirements in a single place.